Şımarık: Music video

 The official music video for Valance's version features a compilation of Valance herself with a variety of different looks and sexualised outfits whilst performing the song.
 The video opens with a close-up of Valance's lips, painted with a burnished red gloss, as she mimes a kiss at the viewer.
 Lightbulbs flash and pulse on a black background, gradually illuminating Valance's apparently-naked figure, save for two bars of light across her chest and hips.
 Valance is next shown within a second black room, this time surrounded by blue rectangular strips of light.
 During the video, these lights change to red before returning to their original color.

 As Valance begins to sing, the view returns to the opening close-up scene, before cutting to show her sat within and surrounded by a black velvet structure.
 The room is illuminated further by a mosaic background pattern of flashing white lights.
-Between shots, two DJ's are seen using a record table.
+Between shots, two DJs are seen using a record table.
 During the chorus, the scene shifts to show Valance with six male backing dancers on a black and gold backdrop.
 The video switches between each of these settings throughout the video.

-Awards and nominations

-"Kiss Kiss" was nominated for four ARIA Awards at the 16th ARIA Awards in 2002.